 One important area of people strategy is workforce planning.
 This helps organisations meet their future skills needs and support their long-term business goals.
 There's recently been renewed interest in this issue, largely driven by the realisation that in a fast-changing economy some degree of planning is vital to ensure the organisation is developing enough capacity to adapt to new trends and take advantage of emerging opportunities.

 Workforce planning involves putting business strategy into action.
 It must therefore be an iterative process - feeding information upwards on the capability and capacity of the workforce to deliver - and acting on forecast need for skills and capabilities to take the organisation forward.

 Strategic HRM and human capital management

-The term human capital is used to describe people at work and their collective knowledge, skills, abilities and capacity to develop and innovate.
-Human capital management assumes that people are treated as assets rather than costs.
+The term ‘human capital’ describes people’s potential to create value for their organisations.
+Heery and Noon’s A dictionary of human resource management defines human capital as ‘the knowledge, skills, and abilities that workers possess and which have been acquired through education, training, and experience both within and beyond the workplace’.
+Human capital management treats people as assets rather than costs.
 It focuses on adopting an integrated and strategic approach to managing people, which is the concern of all stakeholders in an organisation, not just people management professionals.

 Human capital management can complement and strengthen strategic HRM by:

 Clarifying the links between what people do in their jobs, the value they create, and business strategy.
 This includes not just what people do day to day, but also how they bring innovation into operational tasks or management processes.
 See our PrOPEL Hub blog and short videos on how employees contribute to workplace innovation.